Published on November 5th, 2016 | by Pro Wrestling Stories0

-In the interview, which dates from March 2001, Terry Taylor made some comments that are just as relevant as they were fifteen years ago:
+In the interview, which dates from March 2001, Terry Taylor made some comments that are just as relevant as they were years ago:

 “There was a time when people watched to be surprised, to be disgusted, to be moved emotionally…and it seems that the bar gets higher and higher.

 What will it take tomorrow to please the audience?
 It isn’t enough to excite them – they now have the means to find out the happenings behind the curtain, they’re let into the locker room…and ultimately the innocence is lost.